What is the best publication strategy in science?

 My supervisor and I have differing publication strategies

-If your supervisor wants a different publication strategy than you, then there are sometimes possibilities to negotiate.
+If your supervisor wants a publication strategy different from yours, then there are sometimes possibilities to negotiate.
 It would be best to do this early to avoid authorship disputes.

 My supervisor forces me to publish small papers